lioryx/ProcDoc/README.md

 3. **No Manual Setup Needed**
    Simply install and go—proc detection is automatic.
 An in-game options panel (via `/procdoc`) lets you test custom visuals and tweak appearance settings.

+4. **Timers for Each Proc**
+   Timers to show you how long you have to cast your spells before time expires.

 ---

 ## Installation